 25 kg bag, 25 kg drum

-Mannitol comes in white crystalline powder form or in diluted solutions.
-It is naturally occurring in many organisms like plants, fungi, bacteria and more.
-Traditionally, mannitol was extracted from plants like seaweed since it was present in abundance.
-Today, it can be produced industrially through hydrogenation of fructose.
-Due to its low toxicity and health benefits, mannitol is listed by the World Health Organisation as one of the world’s most effective and safe medicines needed in a health system.
+Mannitol comes in white crystalline powder form or diluted solutions.
+It naturally occurs in many organisms like plants, fungi, bacteria, and more.
+Traditionally, mannitol was extracted from plants like seaweed since it was abundant.
+Today, it can be produced industrially through the hydrogenation of fructose.
+Due to its low toxicity and health benefits, mannitol is listed by the World Health Organisation (WHO) as one of the world’s most effective and safe medicines needed in a health system.

-In medicines, mannitol is used to decrease intercranial pressure.
-It is also used in acute kidney failure to boost urine output so toxins can be flushed out and to decrease eye pressure.
-In children, mannitol is also used as an osmotic laxative to promote bowel movements.
+Mannitol is used to decrease intracranial pressure.
+It is also used in acute kidney failure to boost urine output so toxins can be flushed out and to reduce eye pressure.
+Mannitol is also used as an osmotic laxative to promote bowel movements in children.
 Mannitol regulates renal functions in patients when they are on bypass.

 Mannitol is often used with boric acid to increase the acid strength of boric acid so it can be measured with higher precision.